 As of December 31, 2013, our cash and cash equivalents totaled approximately \$60,000.
 To continue as a going concern through February 2014, it will be necessary for us to raise additional bridge financing in January 2014 from our major shareholder, members of our board of directors and their affiliates, other accredited current investors and/or accredited new investors.
-We believe (although no assurance can be given) that we will be able to raise such additional bridge financing, when and as needed; during 2013 we continuously were seeking and successfully raising such bridge financing, when and as needed, and the prospect of the impending receipt of proceeds from this offering is expected to facilitate our efforts to raise additional bridge financing in January 2014.
+We believe (although no assurance can be given) that we will be able to raise such additional bridge financing, when and as needed; during 2013 we continuously were seeking and successfully raising such bridge financing in January 2014.
+In the prospect of the impending receipt of proceeds from this offering is expected to facilitate our efforts to raise additional bridge financing in January 2014.
 In the fourth quarter of 2013 we raised \$675,000 of bridge financing and drew down approximately an additional \$500,000 under our revolving line of credit from UBS Bank USA.
 As a result of raising such bridge financing and bank borrowing in the fourth quarter of 2013, it was not necessary for us to curtail, and we did not curtail, our operations.
-Without the net proceeds from this offering, we believe our current cash resources are insufficient to satisfy our liquidity requirements at our current level of operations.
-If we do not consummate this offering by February 2014, we expect that we will need to raise additional financing at that time, which might not be available on favorable terms, if at all.
+Without the net proceeds from this offering by February 2014, we expect that we will need to raise additional financing at that time, which might not be available on favorable terms, if at all.
 We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
-If we are unable to raise a sufficient amount of financing in a timely manner, we would likely need to scale back our general and administrative activities and certain of our research and development activities.
-Our forecast pertaining to our current financial resources and the costs to support our general and administrative and research and development activities are forward-looking statements and involve risks and
+We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
+We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
+We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
+We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
+We can provide no assurances that any source

-- our ability to secure financing and the amount thereof; - the costs of operating and enhancing our laboratory facilities; - the costs of developing our anticipated internal sales and marketing capabilities; - · the scope, progress and results of our research and development programs, including clinical utility studies; - the scope, progress, results, costs, timing and outcomes of the clinical utility studies for our cancer diagnostic tests; - our ability to manage the costs for manufacturing our microfluidic channels; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities;

-- · our ability to obtain adequate reimbursement from governmental and other third-party payors for our tests and services; - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources, as a result of becoming a public company; - our ability to collect revenues; and - other risks discussed in the section entitled "Risk Factors".
+- our ability to secure financing and the amount thereof; - the costs of operating and enhancing our laboratory facilities; - the costs of developing our anticipated internal sales and marketing capabilities; - the scope, progress and results of our research and development programs, including clinical utility studies; - the scope, progress, results, costs, timing and outcomes of the clinical utility studies for our cancer diagnostic tests; - our ability to manage the costs for manufacturing our microfluidic channels; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities; - our ability to obtain adequate reimbursement from governmental and other third-party payors for our tests and services; - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources, as a result of becoming a public company; - our ability to collect revenues; and - other risks discussed in the section entitled "Risk Factors".